Guide Drink

 Alphabet Street is where to go for some of the best Thai food in Sydney.
 Its bubblegum-pink walls also make it a bit of an Instagram fixture.
 Leaning more towards the upper end of the spectrum than your standard Thai establishment, this venue specialises in flavoursome small bites designed to share.

-And for $8 per person, groups can bring their own wine along with them, either from home or one of the three nearby bottle shops (all within a short five-minute walk).
+And for $8 per person, groups can bring their own wine or champagne along with them, either from home or one of the three nearby bottle shops.
 But do note that there is no BYO on Friday or Saturday evenings.

 Read more

-Garfish — both one of the best BYO restaurants and top seafood restaurants in Sydney —is something of an institution to Crows Nest locals.
-Famed for its fresh seafood selection, great wine list and outstanding service, it’s a hard place to beat.
-The menu is ever-changing, depending on what comes in fresh from the sea that day, but you should expect to find its famed fish pie made with thick fillets of fresh snapper.
+Garfish — one of the best BYO restaurants and top seafood restaurants in Sydney — is a bona fide North Shore institution, famed for its fresh seafood selection, great wine list and outstanding service.
+The menu is ever-changing, depending on what comes in fresh from the sea that day, but you should expect to find its rightly celebrated fish pie made with thick fillets of fresh snapper.
 It’s almost always on offer.

 Read more Book a Table

-The Norton Street stalwart and true icon of Sydney’s Little Italy, Bar Italia, has been a tried-and-true spot for a feast since 1952.
+A Norton Street stalwart and true icon of Sydney’s Little Italy, Bar Italia has been a tried-and-true spot for a feast since 1952.
 Whether you sit within the trattoria’s nostalgia-laden dining room or in the courtyard out back, come on your lonesome or with a group of ten, the buzzing spot overflows with low-key, good-time vibes.

 There’s a boundless menu, a $1 corkage fee and strict rules — “no skim, no soy, cash only” — accompanying efficient service, generous servings of pizza and pasta and a bright roll call of house-made gelatos.
 You’ll feel right at home in this Sydney BYO restaurant.